ruby-openid/masq/README.md

 # Masq2 OpenID Server

+## SECURITY WARNING

+- The roots of this gem are ancient, and there are more modern options.
+- This gem is based on OpenID 2.0, which is a **deprecated standard**.
+- The modern alternative is called OpenID Connect (OIDC).
+- This gem **does not** support OIDC.
+- Many, if not all, of the [current security vulnerabilities](https://github.com/oauth-xx/masq2/security/code-scanning) **will not be fixed**.

+## Read above before continuing

 Masq2 is a mountable Rails engine that provides OpenID server/identity provider functionality.
 It is the successor to the [masq gem](https://github.com/dennisreimann/masq), which in turn was the successor of the stand-alone Rails application of the same purpose, [masquerade](http://github.com/dennisreimann/masquerade/).